-Since the launch of Student Mentoring Scheme (SMS) in 1999/2000, more than 400 senior students are involved as mentors
+Since the launch of Student Mentoring Scheme (SMS) in 1999/2000, more than 400 senior students have been involved as mentors

-- The student mentor scheme was started in CityU on a trial basis in some academic departments in 1998 and is being implemented university-wide in 1999/2000 with over 20 academic departments and more than 400 senior students participating in the scheme.
+- The Student Mentor Scheme was started in CityU on a trial basis in 1998.
+It was implemented university-wide in 1999/2000 and involved over 20 academic departments.
+Over the years, more than 400 senior students have participated in the scheme.

 - To help first-year students adjust to university education;

 - To develop a supportive personal network amongst first-year students and senior students;

 - To create a warm atmosphere and positive academic culture on campus;

 - To guide first-year students in their development as professionals in their chosen area of study;

 - To give senior students a platform to develop their mentorship and leadership skill.